 1-The never-ending covid-19 nightmare.
 We have seen the second wave of the virus spreading like a wildfire all over the world.
 In the States, the first wave isn’t over yet and things do not look good.
 There is not a single day without bad news.
 Record company losses, unemployment, companies shut down, zero consumer confidence, and so on.

 2-The worsening trade relations between the two superpowers US and China are also bad news.

 3-It will take almost a year before a vaccine or proper vaccine dealing with the virus is produced.
 The news from many research centers is not encouraging.
 For example, a study from the Frankfurt hospital in Germany shows that a number of people who recovered from the virus have developed certain changes in their heart muscle, which make them susceptible to a heart attack.
 That means, there will be added strain on health centers for a long time after the end of the pandemic.

 During the last few years, many central banks acquired vast amounts of gold.
 In addition, the trend to “bring gold back home” has also been an indication of the coming changes to globalization and international cooperation.

 When central banks buy vast amounts of gold, there is always a reason.
 They usually do it when they expect inflation to rise.
 Another reason will be because they expect high monetary losses.

 Gold will help a western economy to deal with tougher economic conditions and a possible currency crisis due to money printing and a repeated quantitative easing policy.
 For the rest of the world, gold buying is a way to keep some control over their own currencies.

-We have seen countries such as Russia, Turkey, China, India, Iran and so on to acquire gold and secure it at “home” in their own facilities.
+We have seen countries such as Russia, Turkey, China, India, Iran, and so on acquire gold and secure it at “home” in their own facilities.
 Gold to them offers independence from the dollar, in case of a numismatic and a trade war.
-Gold gives their central banks the same opportunities with the western banks.
+Gold gives their central banks the same opportunities as the western banks.

 Low Yields and Negative Interest Rates

 PS.
-Stick around, I will be following soon with more
+Stick around, I will be following up soon with more